Christine L. Thomas, Dean

 To be retained as a major or minor and to be approved for graduation, you must meet the minimum grade point average established for your discipline in all UW-Stevens Point courses taken within the major or minor (2.75 to student teach in resource management), including transfer courses, regardless of any declaration of academic bankruptcy.
 Minimum GPA by discipline:

-- 2.0 GPA for paper science and engineering and chemical engineering.
+- 2.0 GPA for paper science and engineering.

-- 2.25 GPA for all major options and minors in the the CNR with the exception of the Forest Ecosystem Restoration and Management option in forestry, and Wildlife Ecology.
+- 2.25 GPA for all majors and minors in the human dimensions of natural resource management discipline with the exception of the Wildland Fire Science option of the Resource Management major.

 Test-Out and Credit-by-Exam Policy for the College of Natural Resources